-Name Age Expiration Date of Current Term Biography Year First Became Director Richard Alario 61 2017 Mr. Alario has been a director of the Company since May 2014.
-Mr. Alario served as Chairman of the Board, President and Chief Executive Officer of Key Energy Services, Inc., a provider of a complete range of well intervention services, since 2004 until his retirement in March 2016.
+Name Richard Alario Age 64 Expiration Date of Current Term 2020 Mr. Alario has been a director of the Company since May 2014.
+Mr. Alario served as Chief Executive Officer and director of Key Energy Services, Inc., a provider of oilfield services, since 2004 until his retirement in March 2016.
 Prior to joining Key Energy Services, Mr. Alario was employed by BJ Services Company, an oilfield services company, where he served as Vice President from 2002 after OSCA, Inc. was acquired by BJ Services.
 Prior to joining BJ Services, Mr. Alario had over 21 years of service in various capacities with OSCA, an oilfield services company, most recently having served as its Executive Vice President.
-He currently serves as ex-officio chairman, director and executive committee member of the National Ocean Industries Association.
-He is also a director of Kirby Corporation.
-2014 Terry Bonno 58 2018 Ms. Bonno has been a director of the Company since May 2014.
-Ms. Bonno has served as a Senior Vice President of Marketing for Transocean Ltd since 2011 and Vice President Marketing since 2008 with oversight of Transocean's marketing in 14 countries.
-Additionally, her role included managing Turnkey/Project Management Organization (Applied Drilling Technology UK) from 2013 until its recent disposition and sale to private equity.
-Prior to this role she served in various Director and Management roles at Transocean Ltd leading the Marketing and Contracts efforts for West Africa and the Americas from 2001 until 2008.
-Prior to being acquired by Transocean Ltd., she served in a Director Marketing and Contracts role for Turnkey Drilling with RBFalcon and Global Marine (a wholly owned subsidiary of Applied Drilling Technology Inc. (ADTI)) from 1993 until 2001.
-During her time with Global Marine from 1982 to 1999 she served in various Accounting Management roles.
+He currently serves as ex-officio chairman of the National Ocean Industries Association.
+He is also a director of Kirby Corporation, serving as its presiding director and chairman of its Corporate Governance Committee.
+He is also Executive Chairman of Fluid Delivery Solutions, LLC.
+Year First Became Director 2014 Terry Bonno 61 2021 Ms. Bonno has been a director of the Company since May 2014.
+Ms. Bonno served as a Senior Vice President of Industry and Community Relations for Transocean Ltd. since 2017, until her retirement in October 2018.
+Ms. Bonno previously served as Senior Vice President of Marketing for Transocean Ltd. from 2011 and Vice President Marketing from 2008 with oversight of Transocean's marketing in 14 countries.
+Prior to this role, she served in various Director and Management roles at Transocean Ltd. leading the Marketing and Contracts efforts for West Africa and the Americas from 2001 until 2008.
+She served in a Director Marketing and Contracts role for Turnkey Drilling with RBFalcon and Global Marine (a wholly owned subsidiary of Applied Drilling Technology Inc. (ADTI)) from 1993 until 2001, who later became acquired by Transocean Ltd. During her time with Global Marine from 1982 to 1999 she served in various Accounting Management roles.
 2014